 Refrigerator: store them in the fridge for 3 - 4 days.
 Keep them on a serving plate wrapped in film or an airtight container.

 Reheat them in the microwave for about 2 minutes or in a preheated oven at 400°F or 200°C for about 10 minutes.
-You can add some extra grated cheese on top before reheating.
+Before reheating, you can add some extra grated cheese on top.

 Freezer: you can assemble and freeze the zucchini boats before baking them.
 They keep for about three months in the freezer.
 Thaw them in the refrigerator for a few hours, then bake.